Skip to Content

 Field Test

 One thing that stands out immediately is the weight of the reel.
-With all the technology and high-quality materials put into this reel, I almost feel like I am fishing with a lightweight fly fishing setup and I was able to fish all day long without getting tired.
+With all the technology and high-quality materials put into this reel, I almost feel like I am fishing with a lightweight fly fishing setup and could fish all day long without getting tired.

 Casting and retrieving with this reel is smooth and efficient.
-The Zaion air rotor seems to make quite a bit of difference when combined with the monocoque one-piece body design.
+The Zaion air rotor makes quite a difference when combined with the monocoque one-piece body design.
 If you pair the reel with a high-quality spinning rod like any of the St. Croix rods the sensitivity you feel will be amazing.

-While casting and retrieving I can feel the lure working its way thru the water and even the slightest strike is easily detected making it easy to set the hook.
+While casting and retrieving, I can feel the lure working its way through the water and even the slightest strike is easily detected making it easy to set the hook.
 I was mostly targeting small and largemouth bass and it was so easy to feel when the fish picked up the bait and started swimming with it.

 When using a swimbait or chatter bait I really liked the way the solid feeling of the reel transferred all of the feeling right into my hands.